raphaelschwinger/cone_reconstruction/docs/presentation/presentation_slide.md

 - ### Possible methods
   - **UWB based Triangulation** : Using UWB to trigulate car's position.
 Similar technology of AirTag but we do not have enough techincal knowledge for implementation.
   - **LiDAR** : More accurate but expensive.
-  - **GPS** : High Accuracy GPS is expensive but already commercially available.
+  - **GPS** : High accuracy GPS is expensive but already commercially available.
   - **Image based Triangulation** : Taking the position of the cones/car and using 3D scene reconstruction using images/videos of the race-track.

 ---